Lujain-AbdUllatif/taste-hunter/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;password: "yourPassword"
 }

-** Be ware that your access token is expired within two hours from the creation!

 - You can also add your tasty dishes by submitting a post request for the url "/dishes" providing the access token in the "authentication" header of your request as mentioned above. and request body should be provided with name, description, price, category of the dish as a json:
 {